rolandfarkasCOM/contact-form-7-honeypot/README.md

 ### About ###

-A straightforward plugin that adds a randomly generated honeypot to every Contact Form 7 form on a WordPress site to prevent bot submissions.
+A simple honeypot implementation for Contact Form 7 to prevent spam with a time tracker feature and hidden honeypot field for enhanced security.

 ### Contributing ###